 - Athletes who receive assistance from any person may be disqualified, excluding the 25M Walk with Me event.
 Assistance includes pacing by anyone not participating in the race or through any kind of technical device.
 This includes the developmental events - In all the 50M, 100M, 200M, and 400M events each athlete must keep in his/her allotted lane from start to finish.
-If he/she is judged to have run out of their lane or impedes another athlete. he/she may be disqualified.
-Warnings may be given to athletes without disqualification - 200M and 400M run and walk use a staggered start - 800M runner will run in the lanes through the first turn as far as the nearer edge of the breakline where athletes may leave their respective lanes - 1500M, 2K use a waterfall start - No cleats or spikes may be worn at area and state events - NO RUNNING during any walking event - Race Walking is a progression of steps so that unbroken contact with the ground is maintained The advancing foot must make contact with the ground before the rear foot leaves the ground - Softball throw if an athlete is able to throw the softball more than 50 meters, it is suggested that they try the shot put or mini javelin - In the shot put, the shot is put from the shoulder with one hand only.
+If he/she is judged to have run out of their lane or impedes another athlete, he/she may be disqualified.
+Warnings may be given to athletes without disqualification - 200M and 400M run and walk use a staggered start - 800M runner will run in the lanes through the first turn as far as the nearer edge of the break line where athletes may leave their respective lanes - 1500M, 2K use a waterfall start - No cleats or spikes may be worn at area and state events - NO RUNNING during any walking event - Race Walking is a progression of steps so that unbroken contact with the ground is maintained.
+The advancing foot must make contact with the ground before the rear foot leaves the ground.

+- Softball throw athletes throwing over the distance of 30 meters will be asked to transition to the Mini Javelin or Shot Put or choose another track and field event - Shot put the shot is put from the shoulder with one hand only.
 At the time the competitor takes his/her stance in the ring to start the put, the shot shall touch or be in close proximity to the chin, and the hand not dropped below this position during the act of putting.
-The shot may not at any time be brought behind the line of the shoulder - In the Standing Long Jump, an athlete is required to use both feet on the take-off.
-He / She may rock backward and forward lifting his/her heels and toes alternately, but he/she may not lift either foot clear off the ground - During the Running Long Jump the athlete must lead off the ground with one foot - Field Events should be three nonconsecutive attempts
+The shot may not at any time be brought behind the line of the shoulder - Standing Long Jump an athlete is required to use both feet on the take-off.
+He/she may rock backward and forward lifting his/her heels and toes alternately, but he/she may not lift either foot clear off the ground - Running Long Jump the athlete must lead off the ground with one foot - Field Events should be three nonconsecutive attempts